 Note on chapter content

 As WG FM indicated that of particular interest is to show how the overall capacity of PMR 446 in an observed area may change depending on partial use of PMR 446 equipment with increased power.
-This chapter could present methodology of calculating overall capacity of PMR 446 and how to estimate capacity / data loss.
+This chapter could present methodology of calculating overall capacity of PMR 446 and how to estimate capacity loss.

+Sources: SE7(24)005R1, SE7 discussons

+Worst case MCL calculation

+The purpose is to compare the separation distance between two 0.5 W terminals with the separation distance between two 1 W terminals.

+Statistical analysis with SEAMCAT

+The purpose is, given a probability of interference of 5%, to calculate a number of users, in a particular area.
+The capacity can be calculated e.g. as No.Users / (km2*ch) for easier comparison of different scenarios results.

 Simulation scenarios